 B) Selection of laureates:

-Among the finalists, a grand jury composed of six (6) persons (composed of Andrea Scott (Business Woman Award 2016), Janet Lepage (New Generation Award 2016), Alexis de Calonne (Managing Director at Moët Hennessy Canada), Vanessa Craft (Editor-in-Chief of ELLE Canada) and Barbara Philip (International Master of Wine) will designate one (1) laureate in each of the two categories of the Award.
+Among the finalists, a grand jury composed of sept (7) persons (including Claudia Sjoberg (Business Woman Award 2018), Kiely Maclean (New Generation Award 2018), Alexis de Calonne (Managing Director at Moët Hennessy Canada)), will designate one (1) laureate in each of the two categories of the Award.
 The selection of the laureates will be based on the same criteria as for the selection of the finalists.
 The grand jury will nominate as laureate, the participant whose application seems to best fulfill the criteria above.

 The laureates will be informed orally by the Organizer during the Ceremony.